tari/83pa28d/lesson/day03.md

 trash    .EQU    AppBackUpScreen
 ```

-`AppBackUpScreen` is equal to 39026 (it's moronic to communicate addresses in
+`AppBackUpScreen` is equal to 39026, so when you store to stuff, you are
-anything other than hexadecimal, I'm just playing around with ya :-), so when
-you store to stuff, you are really storing to the 39027th byte of the
+really storing to the 39027th byte of the calculator's RAM.
+To access the
-calculator's RAM.
-To get access to the other 767 bytes of free RAM, you
-specify an offset, for example:
+other 767 bytes of free RAM, you must specify an offset.
+For example:

 ```z80
 garbage .EQU    AppBackUpScreen+4